All Blackpool primary school children in Years one to six are now able to have fluoridated milk, as part of the school breakfast scheme.

 The level of tooth decay in Blackpool is really high and lots of kids are suffering because of it.

-41% of 5 year olds in Blackpool have tooth decay (the England average is 28%).
+25% of 5 year olds in Blackpool have tooth decay.
 Every year, 400 kids are sent to hospital to have teeth removed.
 These figures are huge, and we have to do something to improve dental health in Blackpool.

-Fluoridated milk will be offered to all primary school children in year 1 and above from 7 November 2016.
+Fluoridated milk has been offered to all primary school children in year 1 and above since 7 November 2016.

 Tooth brushing and fluoride drops